domRiddle/ASF/Two-factor-authentication.md

 # ASF 2FA

-The idea is simple.
-We already implement steam client, implement launching and playing a game, so why not implement a mobile device?
-ASF 2FA is exactly what you think it is, it's just a module responsible for generating 2FA tokens as valid recognized mobile device, which allows us to skip trade holds, and automatically confirm all trades.
+ASF 2FA is built-in module responsible for providing 2FA features to ASF process, such as generating tokens and accepting confirmations.
 It duplicates your existing authenticator, so there is no need to use ASF 2FA exclusively.

+You can verify whether your bot account is using ASF 2FA or not by executing `2fa` **[commands](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.
+Unless you've already imported your authenticator as ASF 2FA, all `2fa` commands will be non-operative, which means that your account is not using the module.

 To enable ASF 2FA, you need to have:
 - Working steam authenticator in your Android